carlgira/CarND-Vehicle-Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

+Using the data of the previous table is possible to infer:

 - Always use the three types of features activating the flags spatial_feat_values, hist_feat_values,hog_feat_values.
-I dit not include the flags in the table because the results where bad without one or two of the features. (i did some previous calculation)
+I dit not include the flags in the table because the results where in average worse without one or two of the features. (i did some previous calculation)
 - Is clear that is useful to use **ALL** for the channels of the HOG.
 - For the **color space** there is a tendency to use the **YCrCb, or RGB**.
 - For the **orient** variable is seems to be better to use a higher value than the default, something around **12**
-- A higger value on the numbers of bins seems to work better, set to **48**.
+- A higher value on the **numbers of bins** seems to work better, set to **48**.
-- The pix_per_cell, cell_per_block and the spatial_size seems to work well with the default values.
+- The **pix_per_cell, cell_per_block and the spatial_size seems** seems to work well with the default values.

 The final configuration is this: